AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-control-access.md

 ## Add a product profile

-In this section you will learn how to grant access to the Adobe Campaign Standard integration with Dynamics 365 self-service app.
+In this section you will learn how to grant access to the Adobe Campaign Standard integration with Microsoft Dynamics 365 self-service app.
 Users who have access to your organization in Adobe Experience Cloud will not have access to the integration self-service app, unless you follow the steps below to grant them access.

 >[!IMPORTANT]
 >